Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

-We compare NBCB and CBNB with five state-of-the-art methods: \begin{itemize} \item the multivariate version of Granger Causality denoted GCMVL~\cite{Arnold_2007}; \item the constraint-based methods PCMCI$^+$~\cite{Runge_2020} for which we use the Python code available at \url{https://github.com/jakobrunge/tigramite} and PCGCE~\cite{Assaad_2022b} for which the main Python code available at \url{https://github.com/ckassad/PCGCE} where we use the linear partial correlation to find conditional independencies and for PCGCE, as the authors suggested, we reduce the dimensionality of $\textbf{V}_{t-}$ in the ECG to $1$ using PCA; \item the noise-based method VLiNGAM~\cite{Hyvarinen_2008} for which we use the Python code available at \url{https://github.com/cdt15/lingam} where the regularization parameter in the adaptive Lasso is selected using BIC. \end{itemize} For all the methods, the maximal lag is set to $\gamma = 5$ and the significant threshold for hypothesis testing to $0.05$.
-We test two versions of each of our frameworks.
-In the first version, which we denote as NBCB-w and CBNB-w, RestCB is based on the PCMCI$^+$ algorithm, and in the second version, which we denote as NBCB-e and CBNB-e, RestCB is based on the PCGCE algorithm.
-In both versions, RestNB is based on the VLiNGAM algorithm.
-To find undirected cycle paths in CBNB-w and CBNB-e we use an adapted version of Paton's algorithm \cite{Paton_1969}.
+\paragraph{Baselines and hyper-parameters.} We compare NBCB and CBNB with five state-of-the-art methods: \begin{itemize} \item the multivariate version of Granger Causality denoted GCMVL~\citep{Arnold_2007}; \item the constraint-based methods PCMCI$^+$~\citep{Runge_2020} for which we use the Python code available at \url{https://github.com/jakobrunge/tigramite} and PCGCE~\citep{Assaad_2022b} for which the main Python code available at \url{https://github.com/ckassad/PCGCE}.
+For PCGCE, as the authors suggested, we reduce the dimensionality of $\mathbb{V}_{t-}$ in the ECG to $1$ using PCA; \item the continuous optimization-based method Dynotears~\citep{Pamfil_2020}, for which the Python code is available at \url{https://github.com/quantumblacklabs/causalnex}.
+For this method, we set the hyperparameters to their recommended values $(\lambda_W = \lambda_A = 0.05$ and $\alpha_W = \alpha_A = 0.01)$;